5 Marketing tactics your sales team needs to meet quota

 Know your target audience

 This sounds simple, but that’s because it is.
 One of the first things a sales rep learns when pitching a product is knowing who the product is for.
 If you’re having a conversation about the product with the right person, then your one step closer to closing the deal!
 The company’s marketing team are the experts on what the customers think, buying patterns, and location.
-While they’re gathering that information about the ideal buyer persona they’re also keeping track of industry trends and the competitors!
+While they’re gathering that information about the ideal buyer persona they’re also keeping track of industry trends and competitors!
+Direct marketing can be a powerful tool for promoting your content and engaging with customers on a more personal level, allowing you to build relationships that will convert prospects into loyal customers.

 Go after the leads